-Difference Between Ethereum and Litecoin
+Difference Between Ethereum vs Litecoin

 If you have ever invested in the stock market, you would know how important it is to diversify.
 It is similar when you decide to invest in cryptocurrencies.
 Since there’s a lot of volatility in the cryptocurrencyCryptocurrencyCryptocurrency refers to a technology that acts as a medium for facilitating the conduct of different financial transactions which are safe and secure.
 It is one of the tradable digital forms of money, allowing the person to send or receive the money from the other party without any help of the third party service. market, it’s wiser to diversify your basket.
 To diversify your basket, you need to know which cryptocurrency to invest in.

 Ethereum vs Litecoin Infographics

 Let’s see the top differences between Ethereum and Litecoin.

 - Ethereum is quite a new platform.
 It came into existence in the year 2015.
 Litecoin, on the other hand, came after BitcoinBitcoinBitcoin is a digital currency that came into existence in January 2009, speculated to be created by Satoshi Nakamato, whose true identity is yet to be authenticated.
 It provides lower transaction fees than the traditional online payment systems, is controlled by the decentralized authority, and is not like government-issued currencies. in the year 2011.

 - Ethereum is a platform.
 Ether is a cryptocurrency.
 Litecoin, on the other hand, is a cryptocurrency.
 It’s built on blockchain technology.